permalinks/permalinks/docs/special-patterns.md

 * `:000` will result in three-digit numbers
 * `:00000000` will result in eight-digit numbers, and so on...

-### `:random(Pattern, Number)`
+### `:random( pattern, number )`

-Adds randomized characters based on the pattern provided in the parentheses.
-The first parameter defines the pattern you wish to use, and an optional second parameter defines the number of characters to generate.
+Adds randomized characters based on the pattern provided in the parentheses. `pattern` defines the pattern you wish to use, and `number` is an optional parameter to define the number of characters to generate.

 For example, `:random(A, 4)` (whitespace insenstive) would result in randomized 4-digit uppercase letters, like, `ZAKH`, `UJSL`... and so on.